What is Hygge Design?

 Hygge Design & The 5 Senses:

 - Sight- Lighting, while esthetically pleasing, is a nice way to create a proper Hygge environment.
 You need your lighting to be first and foremost functional for the space, then concentrate on the pretty.
 Color pallets need to be pleasing to the eyes as well, it can be monotone or even bright colors.
 I find that sea tones, in blues and greens, create my happy spots.
 Visual texture is also very important you want to create a environment that has sensation without even touching it.

 - Sound- music is also a large aspect of creating a beautiful and comfortable environment.
-Serine and soft sounds that invoke a sense of peace.
+Serine and soft sounds that evoke a sense of peace.
 Sounds of crickets, babbling brooks or ocean waves will all fit the bill.
 For me, I find a lot of serenity in the subtle sounds of nature.
-The tree frogs and crickets that inhabit this little duck pond off my sleeping porch are natures perfect lullaby at night.
+The tree frogs and crickets that inhabit this little duck pond off my sleeping porch are nature’s perfect lullaby at night.

 - Texture- a focus on touch and feel is important too.
 Adding warm woods, smooth leathers, and cozy linens will go a long way in creating your perfect cocoon.
 Warm cozy socks and cuddly soft Pajamas are both considered very Hygge.
 Texture can be enjoyed both by adding visual interest and by actual touch.
 We recently added this great DIY mantle to a guest room to add some texture.

 - Taste- while taste may not seem to have much to do with the design concept.
 Hygge includes having all the creature comforts surrounding you, including your favorite foods.
 It is all part of promoting the well being and comfort of your soul.
 This is my Chicken and Wild Rice Instant Pot recipe below which is perfect for making your cozy inside and out.